 The Portland Housing Bureau (PHB) requires the applicant to comply with the terms and conditions outlined in their recorded Regulatory Agreement (view sample Rental or Homeownership Regulatory Agreement).
 The compliance requirements differ depending on the type of development as follows:

 - Rental Projects: PHB’s Asset Management Department conducts annual audits of each project receiving SDC exemptions.
-Project Sponsors must be able to document tenant income eligibility and rents upon PHB's request.
+Project Sponsors must certify tenant incomes and rents annually through the Web Compliance Management System (WCMS).
 See PHB’s Asset Management guidelines.

 Process Steps for Homeownership Project Compliance Requirements:

-Escrow officer completes and faxes or emails PHB a SDC Demand Statement Request along with the completed Homeowner Compliance Form and supporting documentation to request a demand statement prior to closing.
-If it is known that the homebuyer will not meet the requirements, the escrow officer submits only the SDC Demand Statement Request.
+Escrow officer completes and faxes or emails PHB a completed Homebuyer Compliance Verification Form and supporting documentation to request a demand statement prior to closing.
+If it is known that the homebuyer will not meet the requirements, the escrow officer submits an SDC Demand Statement Request.

-The escrow officer collects and pays the applicable amounts of any repayments due, as well as collects recording fees necessary to record the Release Agreement after closing.
+The escrow officer collects and pays the applicable amounts of any repayments due.

-Once PHB receives proof that the SDC Bureaus have been repaid and/or the property has sold to the verified homebuyer for less than $291,000, PHB sends a Release Agreement to escrow to be recorded, and the SDC Exemption Program requirements are released.
+Once PHB receives proof that the SDC Bureaus have been repaid and/or the property has sold to the verified homebuyer for $350,000 or less, PHB records a Release Agreement and the SDC Exemption Program requirements are released.

 *Please note: The amount exempted in the Regulatory Agreement is an estimate only; do not use this figure to calculate repayments.
 Only a Demand Statement from PHB will list the correct repayment amounts.
-Any repayments due in the case of non-compliance will be charged a $250 processing fee by each bureau requiring repayments.
-Repayments will be due based on the rate that was in effect at the time the complete building permit application was submitted, plus interest (currently 6.75%, based on the city’s interim rate).
+Any repayments due in the case of non-compliance will be charged a $250 processing fee by PHB and by each bureau requiring repayments.
+Repayments will be due based on the rate that was in effect at the time the complete building permit application was submitted, plus interest (currently 5.2%, based on the city’s interim rate effective as of July 1, 2014).